TUC-ProAut/libmix4sam/readme.md

 ❯ cmake -C <libmix4sam-src>/gtsamConfig.cmake -S ../gtsam-42a9-src
 ❯ make -j2
 ```
-> **Note:** We need some specific options for compiling gtsam.
+> **Note:** We need some specific options for compiling GTSAM.
 They are invoked through using the `gtsamConfig.cmake` as pre-load option for cmake.
 Further explanation can be found directly within the `*.cmake` file.

-> **Note2:** For easy use later on, we recommend to stick to the naming convention used above for source and build folder of gtsam.
+> **Note2:** For easy use later on, we recommend to stick to the naming convention used above for source and build folder of GTSAM.
 </details>

 <details open>